palmagro/ggq/README.md

 # Graph Pattern Matching

-We will show hot to use **PQG** library first, we start by creating some PQGs...
+We will show how to use **PQG** library first, we start by creating some PQGs...

 ```python